Community studies: Curricula

 Community studies curricula are often centered on the "concerns" of communities.
 These include mental and physical health, stress, addiction, AIDS, racism, immigration, ethnicity, gender, identity, sexuality, the environment, crime, deviance, delinquency, family problems, social competence, poverty, homelessness and other psycho-social aspects.
 Understanding the socio-cultural completeness and the anthropological ramifications of the accurate analysis of community health is key to the sphere of these studies.

 Another focus of curricula in community studies is upon anthropology, cultural anthropology in particular.
 Some programs set as prerequisite knowledge, the background and historical contexts for community, drawing upon archeological findings and the theoretical underpinnings for social organization in ancient and prehistorical community settings.
-The theories connected with the so-called "Neolithic revolution" is one example of a deep study into how, where and why, hunter-gatherer communities formed.
+The theories connected with the Neolithic Revolution is one example of a deep study into how, where and why, hunter-gatherer communities formed.

 Community studies have been linked to the causes of social justice, promoting peace and nonviolence and working towards social change, often within an activist framework.